themagicalmammal/howtolinux/README.md

  ```bash
  sudo rm /etc/sysctl.d/90-override.conf
  ```
- 4. Remove there repositories <br />
+ 4. Finally, removing there repositories <br />
  For XanMod <br />
  Download this [deb](https://dl.xanmod.org/xanmod-repository.deb) and open it and uninstall it For Liquorix <br />